hansmi/wp2reg-luxws/luxws-exporter/README.md

 The exporter must know which language the controller interface is using.
-See the [`luxwslang` package](../luxwslang/) for implemented languages (includes English and German).
+See the [`luxwslang` package](../luxwslang/) for implemented languages (includes English, German and Dutch).
 Other languages are easily added by defining a few strings.